 - Inventory for the Him Mark Lai Research Files: Sample Newspaper Collection (Call Number AAS ARC CA-52).
 Please note that some titles listed in the inventory may not be available in the microfilm reel.
 In order to verify, please visit the Ethnic Studies Library.

-Links to Additional Archival Collections
+Links to Other Archival Collections

 - Angel Island Oral History Project, 1975-1990